jayztea/localmtgleague/README.md

 **Upcoming in prioritized order:*

-- Defect: "Record Match" button in the step 5 of recording match can be selected many times, causing duplicated records being created
 - Feature: Add Average position finish to the leaderboard and make leaderboard sortable.
   - Dropdown to choose view type on leaderboard
   - Defect: Make league leaderboard more mobile friendly, currently getting cutoff in mobile app